bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 concluded.

 [[ Editor's note: The combination of a "handle" and "uri" really feels like the access token pattern.
-Perhaps the exact constructs for this could be re-used here instead of something special for the request continuation? ]]
+Perhaps the exact constructs for tokens could be re-used here instead of something special for the request continuation?
+Especially if we're using some kind of directed access token mechanism. ]]

 ## Access Tokens {#response-token}